The Rationale

 Source: Analysis of American Community Survey data by J.D.
 Swerzensi, D. Tomaskovic-Devy, and Eric Hoyt.
 “Where are the Hispanic Executives.”
 The Conversation.
 Jan.
 22, 2020.

-Personal Financial
+Financial Inclusion

-66% of workers describe themselves as "not engaged" or "actively disengaged."
+68% of workers describe themselves as "not engaged" or "actively disengaged."

 Source: Gallup

-According to Gallup, for the first year in more than a decade, the percentage of engaged workers in the U.S. declined, decreasing from just 36% in 2020 to 34% in 2021.
+According to Gallup, for the second year in a row, the percentage of engaged workers in the U.S. declined, decreasing from 36% in 2020 to 34% in 2021 to just 32% in 2022.

 Through employee ownership, companies can replace a culture of apathy with an invigorated culture of ownership.
 Pairing stock grants with greater communication, transparency, and voice can create the ultimate alignment of interests and engage an entire workforce around a common purpose and strategy.
 It can also help increase a sense of fairness and equitable treatment, which is a core driver of retention.
 Employees know their companies best, and when given the opportunity to both contribute to and participate in the success they help create, they can take a company from good to great.